Siegfried Freytag: Defence of the Reich and Western Front

-In the summer, II./JG 77 moved back to Germany for Defence of the Reich operations.
+II.
+Gruppe flew its last combat mission in Italy on 6 September.
+Two days later the Gruppe began relocating to Germany, arriving at Munich-Riem Airfield on 12 September, completing the transfer to Jüterbog Airfield on 14 September for Defence of the Reich operations.
 This period was not successful for Freytag.
-One notable dogfight occurred on 27 September 1944.
-Feytag may have shot down Henry Wallace McLeod, who was also one of the most successful aces over Malta.
+On 27 September 1944 during the Battle of Arnhem, 26 Bf 109 fighters of Gefechtsverband Michalski, named after Major Gerhard Michalski, flew a combat air patrol to Arnhem and Nijmegen, focusing on the area south of Driel to west of Elst.
+On this mission, Feytag may have shot down Henry Wallace McLeod, who was also one of the most successful aces over Malta.
 Freytag claimed the only Spitfire on 27 September 1944 in the Duisburg area.
 James "Johnnie" Johnson had been in the same combat and saw McLeod chasing a Bf 109 and then lost sight of McLeod.
 Johnson concluded that the Bf 109 had shot down McLeod.
 His body was found in the wreckage of his Spitfire near Wesel, not far from Duisburg.

 On 16 December the German High Command (Oberkommando der Wehrmacht) initiated Unternehmen Wacht am Rhein (Operation Watch on the Rhine), a land offensive through the Ardennes.
 The Luftwaffe supported the offensive.
 JG 77 suffered heavily in the air battles with the RAF Second Tactical Air Force and the US Ninth Air Force and Eighth Air Force.
 On 23 December 1944 I./JG 77 lost 15 fighters and six pilots killed in exchange for one P-47 Thunderbolt and a B-26 Marauder.
 In the afternoon, III./JG 77 were engaged by P-47s over Bad Münstereifel and lost 10 Bf 109s destroyed and three damaged along with two pilots killed and six wounded.
 Only three P-47s were claimed.